mami-project/pto3-go/README.md

 Installation and configuration instructions are available in [PTOSRV.md](doc/PTOSRV.md).

 Once the service is running, interact with it via its API.
 API documentation is [here](doc/API.md).
-There is also a (not yet well-documented) Python client for retrieving observations and queries
+There is also a (not yet well-documented) Python client for retrieving observations and queries in [pto3-access](/mami-project/pto3-access).

 Writing and running local analyzers and normalizers is covered in [ANALYZER.md](doc/ANALYZER.md)